-The Thanksgiving holiday may have come and gone in the blink of an eye, but that doesn’t mean we should neglect our duty to thank the people who deserve it most every day.
-That sentiment especially rings true for those who have served honorably in the United States military, and the Pittsburgh Steelers happen to have one of our nation’s veterans starting at left tackle.
+Memorial Day and the Thanksgiving holiday may come and go in the blink of an eye, but that doesn't mean we should neglect our duty to thank the people who deserve it most every day.
+That sentiment especially rings true for those who have served honorably in the United States military, and the Pittsburgh Steelers happen to have one of our nation's veterans starting at left tackle.

 Villanueva's path to the NFL is an incredible story that started during his time playing college football for the Army Black Knights.
 This massive man played offensive line, defensive end, tight end and wide receiver for Army in college, where he recorded 34 catches for 522 yards and five touchdowns during the 2009 season.

-He may have been a Pro Bowl selection in 2017 as an offensive tackle, but this Army veteran can do it all.
+The two-time Pro Bowl selection found his calling as an offensive tackle, but this Army veteran can still do it all.

-During the Steelers’ 24-17 loss against Denver, the team struggled to find an offensive rhythm early in the game.
+During the Steelers' 24-17 loss against Denver back in 2018, the team struggled to find an offensive rhythm early in the game.
 With only three seconds remaining in the first half, Pittsburgh lined up for a short field goal attempt.
 They surprised everyone when Pro Bowl kicker Chris Boswell caught the snap, rolled right, and found Villanueva in the end zone.

 In a game where JuJu Smith-Schuster caught a 97-yard touchdown, Villanueva's highlight trumps every other play that day.